 Throughout his period of office an acrimonious three-cornered debate ensued between his "empirical" school of thought, the "scientific" school based on the first School of Naval Architecture (closed down in 1832), and the "traditional" school centred round a number of Master Shipwrights from the Royal Dockyards.

 In the mid 1840s the new Tory Board of Admiralty sent a series of "Experimental Squadrons" to sea to investigate (actually, to attempt to disprove) the suitability of Symond's designs.
-The following links lead to contemporary reports and commentary from the London Times newspaper:
+The Times newspaper contained reports of the activities of these squadrons:

 The results of all these trails were inconclusive, for example Queen performed very badly in the 1844 squadron, but was the star of the next year's cruises.
 The great influence of aspects such as skill and inclination (and sometimes - political feelings) of the captain, or stowage of the hold on the sailing properties of the ships was insufficiently realised.
 Nonetheless, in 1846 the Board appointed a "Committee of Reference" to judge the Surveyor's work and introduce modifications at its own discretion.
 Symonds understandably objected to this procedure, and resigned in October 1847.